Sarah-Bue/knit-space/README.md

 1. Prepare for deployment.
     - Create an env.py file in your main directory and add *DATABASE_URL*, *CLOUDINARY_URL*, and *SECRET_KEY*.
-    - Import *DATABASE_URL* and *SECRET_KEY* into your *settings.py* file, and remove the default database confihuration.
+    - Create a file named *Procfile* in your main directory and add *web: gunicorn project-name.wsgi* to execute your project.
-    - Add your apps to the list of *Installed Apps* in *settings.py*.
+    - Create a file named *python-version* in your main directory and add the version of Python you are using.
-    - Add Heroku to the *ALLOWED_HOSTS* list in *settings.py*.
+    - Import *DATABASE_URL* and *SECRET_KEY* into your *settings.py* file, and remove the default database configuration.
-    - Create a file named *Procfile* in your main directory, and add a command to execute your project.
+    - Update your *Installed Apps* in *settings.py* to include your locally created and installed apps.
-    - Create a file named *python-version* in your main directory, and add the version of Python you are using.
+    - Update your *ALLOWED_HOSTS* in *settings.py* to include Heroku.
-    - Install *gunicorn* and *whitenoise* to virtual environment.
+    - Install *gunicorn* and *whitenoise* to your virtual environment.
     - Update the *requirements.txt* file.
-    - Change your *settings.py* file to read *DEBUG = FALE*.
+    - Update your *settings.py* file to read *DEBUG = FALE*.
 2. Create a new App.
     - Log in to Heroku and click *Create New App* from the Dashboard.
     - Enter a unique app name and choose your region.